kimitrii/reaper-scripts/README.md

 #### How to Install
 1. Go to the [Releases page](https://github.com/kimitrii/reaper-scripts/releases).
-2. Download the `.ReaperConfigZip` file.
+2. Download the `Kimitri-Reaper-Config.rar` file and extract it.
 3. In REAPER, open:
    Options > Preferences > General > Import Configuration
-4. Select the downloaded `.ReaperConfigZip`.
+4. Select the extracted file `Kimitri-Reaper-Config.ReaperConfigZip`.
 5. Choose what to import (scripts, menus, toolbars, actions).
 6. Restart REAPER and enjoy the workflow. ✅